 Parental Leaves of Absence

 As a new parent, you can take time off from work to care for your new child.
-Learn what types of leaves are available for new parents and how to request this type of leave.
+Learn what types of leaves are available for new parents and how to request a parental leave of absence.
+If you are a staff member and have questions about leaves of absence, complete the online request form, email email@example.com, or contact Tufts Support Services at 617-627-7000 (for staff).

 Quality, reliable childcare is important to all working parents.
 And yet, finding reliable care can be a challenge.
 That’s why Tufts offers many resources to help you find appropriate care for your infant, toddler, or school-age child.